|Surveyor Crater and Surveyor III||Return to Orbit|

 134:48:21 Bean: There it is.

-134:48:22 Conrad: Stick your (70 mm) camera in the ETB and get the film can out of there, and I'm going to start packing up the gear.
+134:48:22 Conrad: Stick your camera (the CDR Hasselblad, which Al has mounted on his RCU with Mag 48 attached) in the ETB and get the film can (meaning Mag 49) out of there (meaning the HTC bag), and I'm going to start packing up the gear.
 (Pause)

 134:48:48 Conrad: Okay.
 (Pause) Don't lift it up, Al, or my rock box will go.

 [Jones - "Are the ETB and the rock box both on the MESA?"]134:49:03 Bean: Okay.
 Do you want to take my saddlebag off?

 [Conrad - "Yeah."]